 Where is the research being done?

-The study is being coordinated by Central Coast Local Health District (CCLHD) in collaboration with Illawarra Shoalhaven Local Health District (ISLHD) and South West Sydney Local Health District (SWSLHD).
-The study is being conducted in Secondary Schools within these three Local Health Districts.
+The MRFF study is being coordinated by Central Coast Local Health District (CCLHD) in collaboration with Hunter New England Local Health District (HNELHD) and Mid North Coast Local Health District (MNCLHD).
+The study is being conducted in Secondary Schools within these two Local Health Districts.
 The Chief Investigator coordinating this study across these sites is Niki Kajons, Director Health Promotion and Population Health Improvement, Central Coast LHD.
-Within the ISLHD, the Associate Investigator is Lisa Franco, Health Promotion Director and within SWSLHD the the Associate Investigator is Mandy Williams, Health Promotion Director.
-The study is being supported by a research grant from the NSW Ministry of Health for a two year period.
+The study is being supported by a research grant from the NSW Regional Health Partners for a one year period.

 Who can participate in the research?

-The research design allows for 60 Secondary Schools to participate.
-All Public, Catholic and Independent Secondary Schools within CCLHD and ISLHD are invited to participate, with a selected sample from SWSLHD being invited to participate.
-Schools identified as already having the adequate number of chilled water stations per student population will be excluded from the study.
-Other than this, the study is suitable for all Secondary Schools in the identified LHDs.
+The research design allows for 24 Secondary Schools to participate.
+All Public, Catholic and Independent Secondary Schools within HNELHD and MNCLHD are invited to participate, Schools identified as already having the adequate number of chilled water stations per student population will be excluded from the study.
+Other than this, the study is suitable for all Secondary Schools with Year 7’s in the identified LHDs.